jupyterlab/jupyter-chat/docs/source/developers/developing_extensions/using-chat-extension.md

 It can be used to programmatically open chat in the panel for example, or to list the opened chats.

-### IAutocompletionRegistry

-This is the [autocompletion registry](#autocompletion-registry) used by the chat widgets.

-Autocompletion commands can be added to it, and then be used from the chat input.

 ## Interact with the chat from the backend

 `jupyter_collaboration` provides a websocket server to handle every shared document